ShadowNode/shadownode.github.io/content/modpack tips/ftb_oceanblock.md

 ## Important Rules

-Our OceanBlock server follows all global rules that are appliciable to all of our other servers.
+Our OceanBlock server follows all global rules that are applicable to all of our other servers.
 You can find our [global rules](/rules) on our wiki and at `/spawn`.

-As an improtant note, do not build a 1 chunk bases or farms.
+As an important note, do not build a 1 chunk bases or farms.
 ShadowNode staff will take action as required.
 Staff response will depend on the situation.

 #### Getting Started